nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Your current monthly balance is: $ 1000.00
 --------------------------------------------
 ```

+Example 2: Setting budget using the budget command
 ```
-// Setting budget using the budget command budget 1000
+budget 1000
 --------------------------------------------
 Your budget has successfully been set to: $ 1000.00